 There is an extensive course selection process used at BHS each year to design the current year's schedule.
 At the start of each semester, the only changes that may be considered in a student's schedule will be level changes after a discussion between student, teacher, counselor, parent and assistant principal.
-For example, a student could be moved from Economics Honors to Economics.
+For example, a student could possibly be moved from Pre-Calculus Honors to Pre-Calculus.